Kidney cancer, also called renal cancer, is one of the most common types of cancer in the UK.

 - radiotherapy – using high-energy radiation to target cancer cells and relieve symptoms

 Outlook for kidney cancer

 The outlook for kidney cancer largely depends on how big the tumour is and how far it has spread by the time it's diagnosed.

-If the cancer is still small and hasn't spread beyond the kidney, surgery can often cure it.
+If the cancer is still small and has not spread beyond the kidney, surgery can often cure it.
 Some small, slow growing cancers may not need treatment at first.

-A cure isn't usually possible if the cancer has spread, although treatment can sometimes help keep it under control.
-Some people become ill quickly, but others may live for several years and feel well despite their cancer.
+A cure is not usually possible if the cancer has spread, although treatment can sometimes help keep it under control.
+Some people become unwell quickly, but others may live for several years and feel well despite having kidney cancer.

-Overall, around 7 in every 10 people live at least a year after diagnosis and around 5 in 10 live at least 10 years.
+Around 7 in 10 people live at least a year after diagnosis and around 5 in 10 live at least 10 years.

 Cancer Research UK has more information about survival statistics for kidney cancer.